 Faslodex and Arimidex have different FDA-approved uses, but they’re both used to treat certain types of breast cancer.

-In a clinical study, Faslodex was compared with anastrozole (Arimidex) for treating postmenopausal women with HR+, HER2– breast cancer.
-This study specifically looked at women with locally advanced or metastatic breast cancer who had never been treated for their breast cancer before.
+In a clinical trial, Faslodex was compared with anastrozole (Arimidex) for treating postmenopausal females with HR-positive, HER2-negative breast cancer.
+This study specifically looked at females with locally advanced or metastatic breast cancer who had never been treated for their breast cancer before.
+The trial found Faslodex to be slightly more effective than anastrozole for treating this type of cancer.

-Faslodex was also studied in postmenopausal women with HR+ breast cancer that had gotten worse after previous hormone therapy.
-This study compared Faslodex use with anastrozole use.
-In this study, 17% of women taking Faslodex had a complete or partial response to Faslodex.
-Of the women taking anastrozole, 17% also had a complete or partial response to Faslodex.
+Faslodex was also studied in postmenopausal females with HR-positive breast cancer that had gotten worse after previous hormone therapy.
+This clinical trial compared Faslodex use with anastrozole use.
+This trial found Faslodex and anastrozole to be similarly effective for treating this type of cancer.

 Costs